 This was a large iron works to the north of Coatbridge.
 It was built by William Baird & Co in 1828.
 The location was chosen due to the quantity of blackband ironstone, coal and limestone in the area.
-The works produced forge quality iron.
+The works produced forge quality iron which was internationally famous.

 Bairds were to become a large concern, owning 42 blast furnaces.
 At the Gartsherrie site there were to be 16 blast furnaces by 1840.